 There's a lot to like about the summer.
-From barbecues to pool parties to summer concerts, this time of year can certainly be a blast.
+From barbecues to pool parties to block parties and concerts, this time of year can certainly be a blast.

 But there’s at least one drawback to the summer: The temperatures allow fleas (and other biting bugs, like ticks) to proliferate.

 And, if you don’t take the proper flea treatment and prevention steps to protect your dog, your pet may soon become quite itchy and miserable.
 In fact, fleas occasionally bite people too, so they may even put a damper on your summer.